mitchell-brooks/excelart/README.md

 npm run start
 ```

 This should launch a local server and open Excel with the application running.

-Because of some longstanding issues with Microsoft's `npm` packages, after running `npm install` you may need to rename `./node_modules/@fluentui/react/lib-common-js` to `./node_modules/@fluentui/react/lib`
+If you run into issues after `npm install` you may need to rename (or clone) `./node_modules/@fluentui/react/lib-common-js` to `./node_modules/@fluentui/react/lib` because of some longstanding issues with Microsoft's Fluent / Fabric UI versioning for Office Add-Ins.

 You can also run `npm run build` to create the `./dist` folder with the output of the static app and the production manifest file for sideloading.